lord63/a_bunch_of_code/README.md

 ## **A_Bunch_of_Code**

-A bunch of code that I wrote before, just for backup.
+A bunch of code that I wrote before or I got from somewhere, just for backup.

 ---